apparat/object/doc/object-url.md

 Apparat base URL
 ----------------

 As an *apparat* instance is typically meant to be accessible over the web, it is assigned a **base URL** using the environment variable `APPARAT_BASE_URL`.
 The base URL uses the `http` or `https` scheme and might optionally contain an authentication, port and path section.
+In general, the [HTTPS scheme](https://en.wikipedia.org/wiki/HTTPS) *SHOULD* be preferred.
 Seen from a webserver perspective, the path section (if present) *SHOULD* match an existing directory within a virtual host.

 ### Typical example
 ```